 If you don't feel the maximum zoom provides enough resolution, increase the PPQ setting in the Project > General options.

 - Resizing & Slip-editing Clips - Resized or sliced Clips are just a window over the original data (data still exists outside the visible Clip boundaries).
 You can either move the start/end positions of the Clip without moving the data in the Clip OR reposition the data while maintaining the start/end positions.

 In Draw () or Paint () mode hold (Shift) and drag on the start or end of the Clip.
+Automation Clips need to be resized by dragging on the Clip Title Bar (that also holds the Clip Menu).
+This is because the lower clip area is used to edit Control Points.
 To 'slip edit' the data within the window, select the slip tool () (S) then Left-click and drag inside the Clip and move the Mouse left/right.